 Fellows spend one-half day per week for four months, on site in the NYU Clinical Cancer Center’s Psycho-Oncology Program.
 They have the opportunity to evaluate and treat oncologic outpatients with psychiatric needs, under the supervision of Dr. Fraiman, the NYU Clinical Cancer Director of Psychiatry.

 The formal curriculum provides fellows with a theoretical body of knowledge relevant to psychiatric services in medically and surgically complex patients.
 Teaching faculty come from multiple psychiatric, medical and surgical specialty areas from all three hospitals, such as from Palliative Care, Pain Medicine, Internal Medicine, Bariatric Surgery, Neurology, Neuropsychology, Health Psychology and Addiction Medicine, among others.
 Weekly seminars taught by the faculty alternate with clinical case conferences and literature reviews presented by the fellows.
 Additionally, each of the three CL teaching services incorporates its own unique set of weekly academic conferences and teaching rounds.
-Fellows also attend weekly Psychiatry Grand Rounds at NYU, followed by a bi-monthly Psychosomatic Medicine Fellows Process Group.
+Fellows also attend weekly Psychiatry Grand Rounds at NYU.

 We look for mature, motivated applicants who must have satisfactorily completed an ACGME-accredited general psychiatry residency prior to entering the program.
 We consider such factors as one’s preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation, integrity and even temperament.
 We strive for a well-rounded, diverse class of three fellows with individual strengths in different areas.
 NYU does not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.

-The Academy of Psychosomatic Medicine, the organizational sponsor for the ABPN-accredited subspecialty of Psychosomatic Medicine (PM) has recently announced its participation in the NRMP Specialties Match Program.
-General Psychiatry fourth-year residents will now be able to apply for fellowships in Psychosomatic Medicine through the NRMP Specialties Match Program, for fellowship training starting July 2014.
+General Psychiatry fourth-year residents apply for fellowships in Psychosomatic Medicine through the NRMP Specialties Match Program.
 ERAS applications will not be used; applications should be sent directly to the program coordinator (address below).

 Please submit the following materials: